 - The arrangement of meeting with the head of risk and assurance at least once a year.

 - Overseeing the establishment, development, and management of risk management system in the light of risk appetite set by the board and appraise the effectiveness of the framework for risk management.

 The auditor of BHP Billiton has provided an unqualified opinion with respect to the financial statements and other compliances.
-Consolidated financial statements are also giving a true and fair picture of the group and properly prepared in consideration of international financial reporting standards.
+Consolidated financial statements also give a true and fair picture of the group and are properly prepared in consideration of international financial reporting standards.